About the vaccine

 What are the vaccines that I could be receiving?

-Australia has approved the use of two COVID-19 vaccines, being the Pfizer/BioNTech vaccine and the AstraZeneca/Oxford vaccine.
+Australia has approved the use of three COVID-19 vaccines, being Pfizer/BioNTech, AstraZeneca/Oxford and the Spikevax/Moderna vaccines.

 Before a COVID-19 vaccine is approved for use in Australia, it must pass the Therapeutic Goods Administration’s (TGA) assessment and approval processes.
 This includes assessment of the vaccine’s safety, quality and effectiveness.